 Problems passing urine.

 Digestive Health Center

 After hours, weekends or holidays, this number will be answered by the paging operator.
-Ask for the doctor on call or ask for Dr.________________________.
 Leave your name and phone number with area code.
 The doctor will call you back.